FullSteakDev/PMI_C1_beadando/README.md

 osztály alapján kéri be (név, születési év, lakcím, körzet, allergia, műtét).
 A születési évre korlátot raktam.
 Miután bevittük az adatokat, az _XmlReader_ osztály segítségével meg is tudjuk tekinteni magát az xml fájlt, ami automatikusan létrejön az _XmlWriter_lezárása után, ha adtunk neki adatokat.

+English version:

+I created my assignment within the healthcare topic.
+More specifically, I attempted to simulate the primary care of a smaller town, focusing on the necessary data for a patient to enter primary healthcare.

+First, I created the 'Resident' class, in which I defined, among other things, the resident's name, date of birth, current address, and referred to the already created 'District' enum in this class as well.
+I generated getters and setters for all properties, as they will be needed in later processes.

+From the existing 'Resident' class, I derived the 'Patient' class.
+I expanded the existing properties with two more.
+In the future, it will be necessary to provide information about allergies and the patient's previous surgeries, in addition to those already defined.
+I generated getters and setters for these last two properties.

+Furthermore, the 'Patient' class forms the basis for writing XML.
+The program offers 5 options when running the XmlWriter.
+These include listing, adding, deleting, modifying patients, and the option to exit.
+Choosing the 'add' option prompts the system to request all the necessary data.
+Deletion and modification are possible by entering the name, but the system prompts for confirmation before proceeding.
+The data is collected based on the 'Patient' class (name, year of birth, address, district, allergy, surgery).
+I set a limit for the birth year.
+After entering the data, we can view the XML file itself using the 'XmlReader' class, which is automatically created after closing the '_XmlWriter' if we provided it with data.